DuhMatt/Fxxk-MiBrowser/README.md

 1. Mi Share opens shared web links with Xiaomi Browser.
 2. The "Manage Xiaomi router" entry in system Wi-Fi settings opens Xiaomi Browser.
 3. XiaoAi / Super XiaoAi screen recognition opens recognized web links with Xiaomi Browser.

+### Planned Features
+  - Fix the browser redirection logic for “Copy Direct”
+  - Fix the browser redirection logic for the “Portal Search” feature

 ### What It Does